danielgtaylor/shorthand/README.md

 ### Patch (Partial Update)

 Partial updates are supported on existing data, which can be used to implement HTTP `PATCH`, templating, and other similar features.
+The suggested content type for HTTP `PATCH` is `application/shorthand-patch`.
 This feature combines the best of both:

 - [JSON Merge Patch](https://datatracker.ietf.org/doc/html/rfc7386)
 - [JSON Patch](https://www.rfc-editor.org/rfc/rfc6902)